-Fatty liver is an accumulation of fat in the liver cells.
+Fatty liver is an accumulation of fat in liver cells.
 The condition is caused by an excessive supply of breakdown products of fats.
 The capacity of the liver, which is usually healthy, then fails to process these breakdown products.
-Fatty liver is the most common disease of the liver.
+Fatty liver is the most common liver disease.

 - Overweight.
 Especially in people who have a lot of fat around their waist, fat accumulation in the liver may occur.
 Seventy-five percent of obese people have fatty liver.

 - Insulin resistance.
 People with type 2 diabetes have built up a resistance to insulin.
 If the body is insusceptible to insulin, sugar metabolism is disrupted and the blood sugar remains high.
 The excess of sugars is converted in the liver into fats.
 These fats are stored in the liver, causing fatty liver.

 - Medication.
 Use of certain medications that need to be broken down in the liver, can lead to disturbances in liver function.
 This may cause fatty liver.